 One of the most important things you can do for your home business is to keep it separate from your personal expenses.
+Here's what you need to know about getting a separate bank account for your home business.

 When I finally got around to setting up my LLC, my accountant made it clear that I should also open a business account.
 I thought it was kind of silly.
 After all, the money I make all goes to the same place: The joint account I have with my husband.
 The accountant was clear, though, that it would be to my advantage to set up a separate account for my home business.